thunderbird/pulumi/docs/monitors.rst

 Monitoring Resources
 ====================

+When monitoring an environment with tb_pulumi, we want to make sure alarms get set up against critical metrics for all resources being managed in a project.
+The monitoring tools in this module are designed to track your infrastructure as you build it and set up monitors for everything automatically.
+The alarms can then be tweaked or disabled entirely as needed.

-When you use a ``ThunderbirdPulumiProject`` and add ``ThunderbirdComponentResource`` s to it, the project tracks the resources in an internal mapping correlating the name of the module to a collection of its resources.
+When you add ``ThunderbirdComponentResource`` s to a ``ThunderbirdPulumiProject``, the project tracks the resources in an internal mapping correlating the name of the component resource to the collection of resources it contains.
 These resources can have complex structures with nested lists, dicts, and ``ThunderbirdComponentResource`` s.
 The project's :py:meth:`tb_pulumi.ThunderbirdPulumiProject.flatten` function returns these as a flat list of unlabeled Pulumi ``Resource`` s and ``Output`` s.

-The ``monitoring`` module contains two base classes intended to provide common interfaces to building monitoring patterns.
-The first is a :py:class:`tb_pulumi.monitoring.MonitoringGroup`.
-This is a :py:class:`tb_pulumi.ThunderbirdComponentResource` which stores a configuration of overrides internally.
-It also recursively unpacks and resolves any ``Output`` s in the resource stack.
-The purpose is twofold:

-- To contain and enumerate the resources which can be monitored that exist within the stack.
-- To define the monitoring setup itself, including a method of notification.
+However, it is the nature of Pulumi Outputs that we do not know what type they will become when they are resolved.
+This presents a hurdle for the auto-detection of resources to monitor, which is resolved through implementations of the :py:class:`tb_pulumi.monitoring.MonitoringGroup` class.
+This class works by finding all the ``Output`` s in the ``flatten`` ed resources, then applying them.
+Once applied, the resolved outputs and previously known resources are iterated to find supported resources of known types.
+The outputs are then passed into a function called ``monitor``.
+When you implement the ``MonitoringGroup`` class, the alarms you build must be defined in an implementation of ``monitor``, not in ``__init__`` as in typical Pulumi patterns.

+In addition to providing this post-apply access to all monitorable resources, the ``MonitoringGroup`` also sets up a configuration of overrides (allowing you to tweak or disable any alarm) and provides a method of notification for tripped alarms.

-The second is a :py:class:`tb_pulumi.monitoring.AlarmGroup`.
-This class represents an overridable set of alarms for a single resource. ``MonitoringGroup`` s must map resource types to ``AlarmGroup`` types that handle those resources in their ``monitor`` functions.
+A ``MonitoringGroup`` 's alarms are organized and made configurable through a second class, the :py:class:`tb_pulumi.monitoring.AlarmGroup`.
+This represents an overridable set of alarms for a single resource (which may produce any number of metrics which we want to monitor). ``MonitoringGroup`` s must map resource types to ``AlarmGroup`` types that handle those resources in their ``monitor`` functions.

-As an example, take a look at :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup`, a ``MonitoringGroup`` extension that uses AWS CloudWatch to alarm on metrics produced by AWS resources.
-It creates an :py:class:`tb_pulumi.cloudwatch.AlbAlarmGroup` when it encounters an application load balancer.
+As an example, take a look at :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup`, a ``MonitoringGroup`` implementation that uses AWS CloudWatch to alarm on metrics produced by AWS resources.
+It creates a :py:class:`tb_pulumi.cloudwatch.LoadBalancerAlarmGroup` when it encounters a resource of type ``aws.lb.load_balancer.LoadBalancer``.
 That alarm group monitors status codes and response times, among other things.

 CloudWatch Monitoring